frankshearar/Home/[Spec]-UI Delay during ISettings initialization.md

 [8675](https://github.com/nuget/home/issues/8675) - UI delay while initializing NuGet.Configuration.ISettings type

 ## Problem Background
-VS IDE customer experiences UI Delay since NuGet tries to initialize `NuGet.Configuration.ISettings` (Lazy type) in the constructor of `VsPackageSourceProvider` type on the main UI thread.
+VS IDE customers are experiencing UI Delays since NuGet tries to initialize `NuGet.Configuration.ISettings` (Lazy type) in the constructor of `VsPackageSourceProvider` type on the main UI thread.

-[AArnott](https://github.com/AArnott) mentioned following important points in an offline conversation.
+[Andrew Arnott](https://github.com/AArnott) mentioned following important points in an offline conversation.
 * MEF parts are not supposed to have any thread affinity, so moving the realization of exports to a background thread can move all the disk I/O from assembly loads, JIT time, and other non-UI code to a background thread and could dramatically reduce the UI delay.
 * Moving the heavyweight code that’s in the MEF activation path out of that path and into other methods that can be made asynchronous.